spring-projects/spring-integration-aws/README.md

 			channel="notificationChannel"
 			topic-arn="foo"
 			subject="bar"
+      message-group-id="foo-messages"
+      message-deduplication-id-expression="headers.id"
 			body-expression="payload.toUpperCase()"/>
 ````

 Starting with _version 2.0_, the `SnsMessageHandler` can be configured with the `HeaderMapper` to map message headers to the SNS message attributes.
 See `SnsHeaderMapper` implementation for more information and also consult with [Amazon SNS Message Attributes][] about value types and restrictions.

+Starting with _version 2.5.3_, the `SnsMessageHandler` supports sending to SNS FIFO topics using the `messageGroupId`/`messageGroupIdExpression`
+and `messageDeduplicationIdExpression` properties.

 ## Metadata Store for Amazon DynamoDB